agda/agda-stdlib/paper/paper.md

 # Testing

-One of the advantages of ITPs is that correctness proofs are regarded as an integral part of creating a collection of operations.
+In ITPs correctness proofs are regarded as an integral part of creating a collection of operations.
-Thus there is far less need for test suites that verify functional correctness.
+One of the advantages of this is that there is far less need for test suites that verify functional correctness.
 However the library’s tests do cover two critical areas.
 First is the foreign function interface with the underlying operating system (e.g., reading from the command line, file access, timers) or with Agda itself (e.g. tactics).
-Correctness of bindings to an external library or the underlying OS' primitives cannot be reasoned about in Agda itself, these operations are tested externally, i.e. in a test suite.
+Correctness of bindings to an external library or the underlying OS primitives cannot be reasoned about in Agda itself, these operations are tested externally, i.e. in a test suite.
 The second area is performance.
-Performance also cannot be analysed internally, making it necessary to include performance tests.
+Performance of type-checking and compiled code cannot be analysed inside Agda itself, making it necessary for the library include performance tests.
 This part of the test suite is sparser, as this has not yet been a major priority for the community.

 # Notable achievements in version 2.0

-We outline the state of `agda-stdlib` version 2.0 [@agda-stdlib-v2.0] (with HTML-annotated sources at: \url{https://agda.github.io/agda-stdlib/v2.0/}), where we believe we have successfully addressed some of the significant design challenges present in versions 1.0-1.7.
+We outline the state of `agda-stdlib` version 2.0 [@agda-stdlib-v2.0] (with HTML-annotated sources at: \url{https://agda.github.io/agda-stdlib/v2.0/}), in which we believe we have successfully addressed some of the design flaws and missing functionality present in versions 1.0-1.7.
 Key improvements include:

 - Minimised Dependency Graphs: We have reduced the depth of dependency graphs within the library, ensuring that the most commonly used modules rely on fewer parts of the library.
 This change has resulted in significantly faster load times for users during interactive development.